-Obesity is associated with both high blood pressure and type 2 diabetes, conditions that place people at risk for heart failure.
+Obesity is associated with high blood pressure, high cholesterol levels, and type 2 diabetes, conditions that place people at risk for heart failure.
 Evidence strongly suggests that obesity itself is a major risk factor for heart failure, particularly in women.

 Smoking, sedentary lifestyle, and alcohol and drug abuse can increase the risk for developing heart failure.